AAHP Staff

 Ms. Williams brings to her position as a community health worker a strong background in recruitment, community outreach, coordinating and training volunteers, and fundraising.
 She spent more than a decade as an account executive with the National Marrow Donor program’s Be the Match Registry, where she helped increase the number of African Americans in the National Bone Marrow registry by 200% and was recognized as one of the top five account executives nationally.
 Ms. Williams received her bachelors from Virginia State University and completed graduate coursework at Howard University and the University of Iowa.

-AAHP CONSULTANTS
+AAHP Consultants

 Robina Barlow